 Additionally, on March 18, 2020, the Director-General of the World Health Organization (WHO) made statements regarding the WHO's efforts to address treatments and possible vaccines for COVID-19.
 This includes working with countries with community transmission to apply lessons learned in South Korea and elsewhere, and launching the SOLIDARITY trial, which is an international clinical trial that aims to generate data from around the world to find the most effective treatments for COVID-19.

 On July 16, 2020, Governor Polis issued Executive Order D 2020-138 requiring all individuals in Colorado to wear a non-medical face covering in public indoor spaces or while waiting or using transportation services such as the light rail, ride sharing, or similar service.
-Owners, operators, or managers of public indoor spaces must post a sign instructing individuals of the face covering requirement and may only provide services to individuals who enter the space wearing a face covering.
-If a state or local agency discovers that a business licensee is in violation of this order, the business’s license may be temporarily suspended.
-Individuals who endanger the health of others by knowingly entering an indoor public space without a face covering may be subject to criminal penalties.
-The order is set to expire 30 days from July 16, 2020.
 The order exempts certain individuals from the face covering requirement.
+Additional information about Colorado's current mask requirements can be found here: https://covid19.colorado.gov/mask-guidance.
 The following link provides more information about making masks https://www.coloradomaskproject.com/.

 Are there talks to mobilizing the Colorado National Guard and federal military to establish field hospitals in the event we are not able to reduce the increase in COVID-19?